Strengthen your Startup

 Overview

-The Forty Acres Founders Program is a unique opportunity for graduate students to interact with undergraduate and graduate startup founders.
-As a Graduate Assistant, graduate students will gain experience in the process of determining product-market fit for a startup idea/service/product by supporting undergraduate and graduate founders as they test the viability of their startup by conducting tests related to market validation and customer discovery.
+As a Business Assistant, you will gain experience in the process of determining product-market fit for a startup idea/service/product by supporting founders as they test the viability of their startup by conducting research related to market validation and customer discovery.

 Responsibilities